 Now that we have distinguished between the real Virgo and the fake one, we can proceed further in analyzing the true meaning of this story.
 According to Plutarch, Persephone is a manifestation of the spring.
 In the Eleusinian mysteries, each spring she returned from the underworld.
 As an allegory for the everlasting circle of life and immortality, she was a common subject on the ancient sarcophagi.

 The sole fact that she “appears” and “disappears”, leaves no room for doubt that we are dealing with a constellation.
-This notion is further reinforced in Homeric hymn, one of the oldest versions of the myth.
+This notion is further reinforced in the Homeric hymn, one of the oldest versions of the myth.
 Demeter has this to say to Persephone upon her arrival from the underworld:

 But to cut the long story short, I have created the image below.
 To make it, I used the free astronomical software Stellarium.